 The high-field optical spectra of monolayer MoS$_2$ also reveal two unexpected, but potentially related, anomalous behaviors.
 The first is that the $1s$ exciton absorption resonance broadens significantly and asymmetrically at large $B$, but only in the higher-energy $\sigma^-$ polarization.
 This behavior is systematic and is observed in every hBN/MoS$_2$/hBN structure that we studied.
 Figure \ref{MoS2_spectra} shows high-field spectra from four different samples.
 As $B$ increases and the $\sigma^-$ absorption peak undergoes a Zeeman shift to higher energies, the asymmetric broadening appears to evolve from the weak shoulder that lies $\sim$15~meV above the $1s$ absorption resonance at $B$=0 (the same shoulder was also observed in the zero-field reflectivity studies of hBN/MoS$_2$/hBN by Robert \textit{et al.} \cite{Robert_PRM}).
-Although its origin is not yet known, one possibility is that this high-energy shoulder may be related to the presence of nominally spin- and valley-forbidden ``dark'' or ``grey'' exciton states \cite{Molas, Wang_dark, Zhang, Echeverry}.
-Whereas in monolayer WSe$_2$ these dark states have been observed and are known to lie far ($\sim$40~meV) below the optically-allowed exciton states due mainly to the large spin-orbit splitting of the conduction bands, in monolayer MoS$_2$ the conduction band spin-orbit splitting is thought to be much smaller and of opposite sign, such that dark/grey states may actually lie slightly \textit{above} the bright states \cite{Echeverry}.
-In this case, large magnetic fields could force a crossing between the blue-shifting ($\sigma^-$) branch of the $1s$ bright exciton and the dark excitons.
-If these states mix in large $B$, an apparent asymmetric broadening of the $\sigma^-$ polarized bright state may be expected.
+The nature of the state that gives rise to this shoulder is not yet understood; nevertheless large magnetic fields could force a crossing between it and the blue-shifting ($\sigma^-$) branch of the $1s$ bright exciton.
+If these states mix in large $B$, an apparent asymmetric broadening of the $\sigma^-$ polarized bright state can be expected.